top of page

 2. Rug Chemical Treatments

 Some manufacturers may use chemical treatments or washes to create artificial abrash on the surface of the rug.
-These treatments alter the appearance of the colors, making them appear less uniform and more like the natural variations seen in traditional antique rugs.
+These treatments change the colors to make them look less the same and more like the natural differences in old rugs.
+The issue here would be the longevity of the wool or other natural or organic fibers used in the rug.
+Oxidizing the natural fiber decreases the length of the rug viability and resistant to use over time.

 3. Inconsistent Dyeing